mikroby/free-pascal-projects/README.md

 # Game of Life
 # Fox and Geese game

-each game should be unzipped in its folders respectively then run exe.
+each game should be unzipped in its folder respectively then run exe.